Ohio Vax-a-Million: New details on how the drawing will work

-COLUMBUS, Ohio (WJW) — The Ohio Department of Health said millions of vaccinated Ohioans have already signed up for a chance to win a million dollars, or a full-ride scholarship to Ohio State University for kids.
+COLUMBUS, Ohio (WJW) — The Ohio Department of Health said millions of vaccinated Ohioans have already signed up for a chance to win a million dollars, or a full-ride scholarship to any of Ohio’s state colleges and universities for kids.

 The deadline to be entered for the first of five weekly drawings is today at 11:59 p.m.